rokyed/web-subtitles-editor/README.md

 # Web Subtitles Editor

 This is a tool to create and modify subtitles for videos/movies.
 The tool requires you to have the video/movie downloaded.
 There's no server for this tool.
 The work can be saved locally in json format or exported in subtitle format.
+In case of something where you close the tab, the work should technically be autosaved in local storage of the browser.

+You do need to load the video every time you come to the app.

 #### Why vanila javascript